onja-org/w2_css_sass_comprehensive/README.md

 - Make sure `npm run watch` is running
 - Check for syntax errors (missing semicolons, unclosed brackets)
 - Restart the watch command if needed

-**Layout not working?**
-- Check your responsive breakpoints
-- Use browser dev tools to inspect your CSS
-- Start simple and add complexity gradually

 **Design doesn't look professional?**
 - Focus on consistent spacing first